stefanpenner/ember-app-kit/guides/using-modules.md

 ### Vendor Assets

 It's important to note that vendor assets managed with bower are not transpiled with the es6 transpiler.
 When using a 3rd party library (e.g. [moment.js](http://momentjs.com/)), you simply add the dependency to your bower.json and you need to add it to `/app/index.html` within the `<!-- build:js(tmp/result) /assets/vendor.min.js -->` section.
 Assets included this way will be globally available without the need to import via the ES6 syntax.
 Also note that the load order defined within the `build:js(tmp/result)` block will be respected when running the `grunt dist` task.

+### Using global variables or external scripts

+If you want to use external libraries that write to a global namespace (e.g.
+[moment.js](http://momentjs.com/)), you need to add those to the `predef` section of your project's `.jshintrc` file.
+If you use the lib in tests, need to add it to your `tests/.jshintrc` file, too.